brahianrosswill/ComfyUI-Detail-Daemon/README.md

 ![Screenshot 2024-10-29 131939](https://github.com/user-attachments/assets/d0a3f895-5f6d-4b94-b4d1-aa86e7acb5d7)

-Allows graphing adjusted sigmas to visually see the effects of different parameters.
+Allows graphing adjusted sigmas to visually see the effects of different parameters on a graphed curve.
 This had to be a separate node from the Detail Daemon Sampler node in order to function properly.
-Just set the values the same, or set inputs on separate nodes that feed into both the Detail Daemon Sampler and this Graph Sigmas node.
-You'll need to run the queue in order to see the graph on the node.
+Just set the values the same as that node, or set inputs on separate primitive nodes that input into both the Detail Daemon Sampler and this Graph Sigmas node.
+You'll need to run the queue in order to see the graph on the node. *Please note: this node doesn't actually change the sigmas used when generating, it only graphs them*.

 ### Multiply Sigmas